ematsapola2/Entertainment---Project-One/README.md

 Based on the dataset, more data could have been included to find better results.
 The dataset was limited, also regarding the genres of movies that were chosed for this dataset.
 The dataset doesn't include any genre to indentify what genre was chosed.

 Based on the analysis, I have noticed that the media type 'tv show' has empty fields under the column 'original_title'.
 There are no records of the title names.
 The data could have been incomplete, or the there were errors when uploading the data.
+Therefore, I decided not to include this media type on my analysis, and only did an analysis on movies because of the empty fields.